smartcatai/magento-connector/README.md

 # magento-connector
-SmartCat connector for Magento 2 CMS
+SmartCat translation connector for Magento 2 CMS

+Tested on Magento 2.2.6